 Follow our list of ten email marketing guidelines and you will improve the effectiveness of your own campaign.
 But like most rules, these are merely intended as a guide.
 There will be times when you’ll want to break a rule or two.
 The point is to understand what the rules are in most cases, so you understand what the ramifications could be if you decide not to abide by them.

 Email Marketing Guidelines

 - Make sure your email is mobile-friendly.
 If you spend any time reading email on a smartphone, then you know the experience can vary depending on whether or not the sender used a mobile-friendly template.
 According to Bluehornet, up to 80% of people will delete an email that isn’t mobile-friendly.
 Don’t let this happen to you.
 Make sure that you use a mobile-friendly template each and every time.

 - Avoid using image-based emails.
 If you’re like most people, you probably want your emails to look pixel perfect in every situation.
 For this reason, it can be tempting to use one big image so everything looks just right.
 Not so fast.
 Even though creating your email as one big image might seem like the way to go, it can introduce other issues.
-See our related blog post “Three Reasons Why You Should Avoid Sending Image Only Emails.”
+See our related blog post “Four Reasons To Should Avoid Sending Image Only Emails.”

 Did you find these email marketing guidelines helpful?

 We’d like to know.
 Please leave a comment below.

 Learn more about our email marketing services by visiting this page of our website.
 If you’d like help building or managing your email marketing, contact us by calling (518) 392-0846 or email [email protected].

 1 thought on “Ten Email Marketing Guidelines To Improve The Effectiveness Of Your Campaign”

 Set an email to answer as person name that is what remail.io recommends.